-As well, there are many unclear areas regarding the definitions of the terms used in the articles, specific requirements of the review, details of the regulation and the conformity assessment procedures, the scope of regulations, etc. The specific content of the national regulations and industry standards is not provided for in the Law and it is unclear what criteria will be required.
-If technical regulations or conformity assessment procedures are not based on international standards or guides of international standardization bodies, they may violate Articles 2.4 and 5.4 of the TBT Agreement.
-In addition, in relation to the purpose of "preserving cyberspace sovereignty and national security" and the technical regulations, the conformity assessment procedures and othe rmeasures, if the Chinese measure is more trade-restrictive than necessary, it may be in violation of Articles 2.2 and 5.1.2 of the TBT Agreement.
+There are many unclear areas regarding the definitions of the terms used in the Law, specific requirements of the security review, etc., details of the regulation and the conformity assessment procedures, and the scope of regulations, etc. If technical regulations or conformity assessment procedures are not based on international standards or guidance of international standardization bodies, they may violate Articles 2.4 and 5.4 of the TBT Agreement.
+In addition, in relation to the purpose of preserving cyberspace sovereignty and national security, etc. and the technical regulations, the conformity assessment procedures and other measures, if the Chinese measure is more trade-restrictive than necessary, it may be in violation of Articles 2.2 and 5.1.2 of the TBT Agreement.

-The Law stipulates that operators of "critical information infrastructures" are obligated to store "critical data" and personal information domestically and are subject to cross-border transfer regulations (a security assessment by the government is required before "critical data" and personal information can be transferred out of the country).
-In general, it is presumed that foreign operators doing business globally use servers or cloud services outside of China to centrally manage the data they collect.
+As described in 1) above, the Law imposes the obligation to store certain personal information and "critical data" domestically and cross-border transfer regulations on operators of "critical information infrastructures."
+It is presumed that foreign operators doing business globally use servers or cloud services outside of China in general to centrally manage the data they collect.
 If they are required to prepare a separate server in China due to the domestic storage requirement, it would possibly create an additional burden and cause a concern when considering market entry and business continuity, and at the same time, may effectively place them at a competitive disadvantage compared to operators who consolidate and manage data within China.
 In addition, the security risks associated with storing data in China are not eliminated.
-If data transfers outside of China are prevented by cross-border transfer restrictions, the cost burden will be especially high for foreign operators, etc., that have a great need for constant cross-border data transfers, and smooth business activities through data analysis and utilization may also be impeded.
+If data transfers outside of China are restricted by cross-border transfer restrictions, the cost burden will be especially high for foreign operators, etc., that have a great need for constant cross-border data transfers, and smooth business activities through data analysis and utilization may also be impeded.
 Thus, if foreign operators are effectively treated less favorably than Chinese domestic operators, this may constitute a violation of the national treatment obligation under Article 17 of the GATS and Articles 8.4 and 10.3 of the RCEP Agreement.
-Otherwise, if the national standards and criteria for evaluation as set forth in those related laws and regulations and other matters lack objectivity or transparency and cause a burden more than necessary to secure the quality of services, there is also a possibility that it may constitute a breach of the duty of domestic regulations as set forth in Article 6.5 of the GATS.
+Otherwise, if the national standards and criteria for evaluation as set forth in related laws and regulations and other matters lack objectivity or transparency or cause a burden more than necessary to secure the quality of services, there is also a possibility that it may constitute a breach of Article 6 of the GATS, which stipulates the securement of objectivity and impartiality of measures.

-In addition, the obligation to store "critical data" and personal information domestically and the restrictions on cross-border transfers may, depending on their operation, conflict with Article 12.14 (prohibition of the requirement to install computer-related equipment) and Article 12.15 (principle of free cross-border transfer of information) of the RCEP Agreement.
+In addition, the obligation to store certain personal information and "critical data" domestically and the restrictions on cross-border transfers may, depending on their operation, also conflict with Article 12.14 (prohibition of the requirement to install computer-related equipment) and Article 12.15 (principle of free cross-border transfer of information) of the RCEP Agreement.